One-nation conservatism: Political philosophy

-One-nation conservatism was conceived by the Conservative British Prime Minister Benjamin Disraeli, who outlines his political philosophy in two of his novels: Coningsby (1844), and Sybil (1845).
+One-nation conservatism was conceived by Benjamin Disraeli, a British Prime Minister of the Conservative Party, who outlines his political philosophy in two of his novels: Coningsby (1844), and Sybil (1845).
 Disraeli's conservatism proposed a paternalistic society with the social classes intact, but with the working class receiving support from the establishment.
 He emphasised the importance of social obligation rather than individualism.
 The phrase was coined because Disraeli feared a Britain divided into two nations, one of the rich and one of the poor, as a result of increased industrialisation and inequality.
 One-nation conservatism was his solution to this division, namely a system of measures to improve the lives of the people, provide social support and protect the working classes.

 Disraeli justified his ideas by his belief in an organic society in which the different classes have natural obligations to one another.
 He saw society as naturally hierarchical and emphasised the obligations of those at the top to those below.
 This was a continuation of the feudal concept of noblesse oblige, which asserted that the aristocracy had an obligation to be generous and honourable.
 To Disraeli, this implied that government should be paternalistic.
 Unlike the New Right of the late 20th century, one-nation conservatism identifies its approach as pragmatic and non-ideological.
 Its proponents would say that it accepts the need for flexible policies and as such one-nation conservatives have often sought compromise with their ideological opponents for the sake of social stability.
 Disraeli justified his views pragmatically by arguing that should the ruling class become indifferent to the suffering of the people, society would become unstable and social revolution would become a possibility.